Print this page

 If you select Update existing documents only or Import new documents and update existing documents, additional options appear.
 See the following table for descriptions of the options.

 For existing documents, update

-●To update the listed fields, select Document Date, Description, Title, Type, or Source and attachments.
+●To update these fields, select Document Date, Estimated date, Title, Type, Source and attachments, or Description.

 ●To use null values to represent missing data when you update the selected fields, select Allow NULL updates (for fields above).
 For example, if a load file contains a document with a null value as its title, then the existing document is updated or overwritten with the null title.

 ●Do not update fields: Does not update data for existing documents.
 Only new documents contain import fields.

 ●Delete all field values.
 Do not update fields: Deletes all field values for documents in the import data set.
 When selecting this option, none of the updated documents will have import field values.